Rapid testing of SARS-Cov-2 in national coordination with health care

 This effort was a collaboration between SciLifeLab, Karolinska Institutet, the Public Health Agency of Sweden and the country’s clinical microbiology laboratories.
 It was enabled through a major grant from Knut and Alice Wallenberg Foundation to Lars Engstrand (Karolinska Institutet/SciLifeLab).

 The effort has now ceased, as Karolinska Institutet returns to regular laboratory activites as per January 1, 2021.
 The testing capacity at its peak was able to analyze 5 000 COVID-19 samples a day.
-All Swedish regions were offered to use the facility and send samples for analysis.
+All Swedish regions were offered to use the unit and send samples for analysis.
 Samples primarily came from personnel in healthcare and elderly care (priority group 2), but the laboratory also analyzed samples from personnel in vital society functions (priority group 3), based on recommendations from the Public Health Agency of Sweden.

 Coordinator: Lars Engstrand (SciLifeLab/Karolinska Institutet)